luapower/luapower-all/ui.md

 `win:to_parent(x, y) -> x, y`          window's client space -> its parent space `win:from_parent(x, y) -> x, y`        window's parent space -> its client space
 -------------------------------------- ---------------------------------------

+### Popup windows

+Popup windows are frameless, non-focusable, non-moveable child windows.
+They are created with `ui:popup(attrs1, ...)`.
+Clicking outside the popup area hides the popup, subject to the `autohide` property.

 ### Moving frameless windows